Diablo, Washington: Reflector Bar

-In late 1927 or early 1928 a railroad bridge was built over Stetattle Creek connecting the line from Reflector Bar to Newhalem.
-The rails were electrified, although a steam engine was also brought in to climb the steep grade.
+Reflector Bar, a river bar named for the small reflector shelter built there, was the site of the Forest Service ranger station.
+In 1927, the Forest Service allowed City Light to occupy the area.
+In late 1927 or early 1928, a railroad bridge was built over Stetattle Creek, connecting the line from Reflector Bar to Newhalem.
+The rails were electrified, although a steam engine was brought in to climb the steep slope.

-By 1928 Reflector Bar had many buildings laid out in a U-shape with a mess hall in the center.
-In addition to the many cottages in the U, there were 10 larger four-room houses built for upper management of the dam project.
-Around this time there was also a tennis court built, one of the only amenities, the others being a small zoo and at some point a swimming pool.
+By 1928, Reflector Bar had many buildings arranged in a U-shape with a mess hall in the center.
+There were numerous cottages and ten larger, four-room houses were built for the dam project's upper management.
+Amenities included a tennis court, a small zoo, and a swimming pool.

-Two years after the dam was completed, in 1932, many of the buildings were demolished.
-The powerhouse for the dam still needed to be constructed, so for a time Reflector Bar was home to a 300-ton crane made by Harnischfeger Corporation.
-In 1934 a water tower was built, now a prominent landmark in the town, and the mess hall was converted into a commissary, carpenter's shop, store room, and recreational hall.
+In 1932, two years after the dam was completed, many of the buildings were demolished.
+The powerhouse for the dam still needed to be constructed, so for a time, Reflector Bar housed a 300-ton crane manufactured by the Harnischfeger Corporation.
+In 1934, a water tower—a prominent town landmark today—was built, and the mess hall was converted into a commissary, carpenter's shop, store room, and recreational hall.

-In 1942 Reflector Bar may have been an Aircraft Warning Service site, but seemingly was never used as such in practice.

-By the 1970s most of the buildings had been demolished and replaced with lawns, despite previous plans to turn the area into a wild garden.
+In 1942, Reflector Bar may have been designated as an Aircraft Warning Service site, though it may have never been used.
+By the 1970s, most of the buildings had been demolished and replaced with lawns, despite earlier plans to turn the area into a wild garden.